yaswanth-ram-balaji/Freebird-Demo-UI/README.md

 FreeBird functions as a **lifeline when networks fail**.
 By combining **Bluetooth Mesh**, **privacy-first design**, and **drone relays**, it enables communities to **coordinate, protect, and save lives**, even when the internet is gone.

-✅ A new README
-✅ A combined README with both projects
-✅ A shorter “Idea Only” version
-✅ A highly polished GitHub-style design

-Just tell me: **“Add this to my README”** or **“Make a combined README.”**